ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS bmb rework.md

 - **Parry Shields**, cannot block attacks but can parry with a larger parry window.
 - **Bulwarks**, cannot parry but can be continuously held up and is immune to block disabling.
 ### Mechanic elaboration:
+- **Disabling** will happen when a weapon or an attack causes a weapon or shield to be temporarily disabled.
 - **Parrying** will happen when an enemy attacks a block within a certain window.
-Parrying will provide Retaliation.
+Parrying will reflect the damage or projectile back onto the enemy and provide Retaliation.
 Golden shields of any kind have an increased parry window.
 ### Effect elaboration:
 With all these new effects I'm listing I should at least tell you what they do.
 - **Armor Crunch** will make all attacks on the victim ignore 20% (+20% per level) of armor.
 Gains more levels if additional Armor Crunch procs.
 Caps at V.